Types of Degrees Masonry Majors Are Getting

 Online Masonry Programs

-In 2019-2020, 56 schools offered a masonry program of some type.
+In the 2020-2021 academic year, 58 schools offered some type of mason/masonry program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|